 Director NI Type - Choose between annual and alternative.

 Running an Annual Payroll Scheme

 Some directors only want to pay themselves once a year.
 An annual payroll can be set up in the pay run settings.
 This means only one payment is made in the financial tax year.
-The conditions of an annual payroll scheme is that:
+The conditions of an annual payroll scheme are that:

 All employees are paid once at the same time;

 One payment of any liabilities is paid over to HMRC.